 In addition to viruses, bacteria, and respiratory infections, the study also looked at allergens, like mites and fungi, and chemicals, like formaldehyde and ozone.
 The results were similar.

 The authors of this paper summarized their results, which were really the results of a lot of other studies, in their now-famous chart.
 Some of the health factors get worse at lower humidity levels, some get worse at higher humidity levels, and some get worse at both ends of the humidity spectrum.
 Where you want to be, they concluded, is in the sweet spot in the middle, between 40 and 60 percent relative humidity.
+They showed that in the chart with a shaded region.

 But there’s a caveat in their paper that has gotten little notice over the years, probably because almost everyone who has ever used this chart in their training materials or presentations hasn’t read the original paper.
 Early in the paper, the authors state: